morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 plot(euc_dend, ylab="VST Euc. dist.")
 ```
 So from our first peek, the broadest clusters separate the biofilm, carbonate, and water samples from the basalt rocks, which are the black and brown labels.
 And those form two distinct clusters, with samples R8–R11 separate from the others (R1-R6, and R12).
 R8-R11 (black) were all of the glassier type of basalt with thin (~1-2 mm), smooth exteriors, while the rest (R1-R6, and R12; brown) had more highly altered, thick (>1 cm) outer rinds (excluding the oddball carbonate which isn’t a basalt, R7).

 This is starting to suggest that level of alteration of the basalt may be correlated with community structure.
 If we look at the map figure again (below), we can also see that level of alteration also co-varies with whether samples were collected from the northern or southern end of the outcrop as all of the more highly altered basalts were collected from the northern end.

-**Ordination**
+**Ordination - Principal Coordinate Analysis**
 ```R
 # making our phyloseq object with transformed table
 rare_count_phy <- otu_table(asvs_rare, taxa_are_rows=T)